MeshVPR: Citywide Visual Place Recognition Using 3D Meshes: Mesh-based Visual Place Recognition Pipeline

 \subsection{Step 4: Generate the test database}

-The next step consists in generating the database $(\mathcal{X}_{target}^{synt}, \mathcal{Y}_{target})$ for the target city(ies), \ie, the one(s) where we want to deploy the VPR system.
+The next step consists in generating the database $(\mathcal{X}_{target}^{synt}, \mathcal{Y}_{target})$ for the target cities, \ie, the ones where we want to deploy the VPR system.
 Given the 3D mesh $\mathcal{M}_{target}$ from the target city, we want to ensure that the database is constructed by generating relevant views, which could ideally match the camera viewpoints of the queries.

-We generate street-view-like images by simulating in the 3D mesh the path that a camera-equipped car would take while driving on the streets to collect a database.
+We generate street-view-like images from the 3D mesh by simulating the path that a camera-equipped car would take to collect a database.
 This process begins with fetching OpenStreetMap (OSM) street data for the area covered by the 3D mesh $\mathcal{M}_{target}$.
-Then, a graph is constructed from the OSM data, and a path that visits every edge is computed by solving the Route Inspection Problem.
-This continuous path is needed in order to ensure equal spacing between the individual sampling locations.
+Then, a graph is constructed from the OSM data.
+For this graph we compute a path that visits every edge, this is accomplished by solving the Route Inspection Problem for the graph.
+This continuous path is needed in order to ensure equal spacing between the individual sampling locations and reduce the sampling time.
 The actual capture is performed by moving the camera along the path by a configurable distance (10 meters in our experiments, unless otherwise stated).
+We note that sampling can easily be adapted to the specific application, \eg a database for drone localization can be sampled from simulated aerial viewpoints.
+This underscores the flexibility of our approach for scenarios that are different from street-level visual place recognition.